Eating disorders: Understanding anorexia and bulimia

 These disorders are most common among women between ages 12 and 35.
 Without treatment, they can be fatal.

-The two most common eating disorders are anorexia nervosa and bulimia nervosa.
+Two of the most common eating disorders are anorexia nervosa and bulimia nervosa.

 People with anorexia nervosa can literally starve themselves to death.
-A clear indication of the condition is when a person weighs at least 15 percent less than expected.
+A clear indication of the condition is when a person weighs at least 15% less than expected.
 People with anorexia try to lose weight by not eating enough, exercising obsessively and/or abusing laxatives.
 They believe that they are overweight despite massive weight loss.

 The resulting starvation causes the body to conserve resources and can result in: